2012 College Station shooting: Perpetrator

 The shooter was identified as 35-year-old gun collector Thomas Alton Caffall III.
 He was confirmed to not be a student of Texas A&M nor a school employee.
 Caffall's stepfather, Richard Weaver, revealed in an interview that his son was recently refusing to work and had quit his job nine months prior to the shooting.
 He also described Caffall as regularly playing video games, which seemed to distort his sense of reality.
 Caffall's other family also specified that he was suffering from some sort of mental illness.
 Prior to the shooting, Caffall posted photos of his gun collection on his Facebook profile.

 Reaction

 Texas Governor Rick Perry, a Texas A&M alumnus, gave a statement during an event in Florida, saying that his "prayers are with any of those that have been injured."
 A&M President R. Bowen Loftin also described the day as a "sad day in the Bryan-College Station community."
 Caffall's family also issued statements of apology, with his sister Courtney Clark saying, "Our hearts and prayers go out to the families and this is just a senseless tragedy...We are just distraught by the havoc that he has caused."

+A justice of the peace was asked why only the assailants family was authorized to pick up his dead body.
+In a newspaper, he is quoted as responding: “I’m not going to let the county be out the expense of going and picking up his nasty-ass body.
+If it cost us $200 to go pick him up, I’m not going to pay for it.
+The family can take care of that.
+I have no sympathy for him or the family.”
+The justice of the peace later apologized in the same newspaper for what he said.